titzer/virgil/README.md

 machines.
 It is currently being used for virtual machine and programming language research.

-This repository includes the entire compiler, runtime system, tests, and supporting code for Virgil's various compilation targets.
+This repository includes the entire compiler, runtime system, some libraries, tests, and supporting code for Virgil's various compilation targets.

 ## Features ##